Police: Student fatally shot by another student outside Pittsburgh school

 It wasn’t immediately clear what spurred the shooting, which The Pittsburgh Post-Gazette said happened around 7:25 a.m. on the steps outside of the school.
 No other injuries were reported, and police said they found a gun at the scene.

-The names of the victim and the shooter have not been released, but authorities said both attended the school.
+The names of the victim and the shooter have not been released, but police said both attended the school and were under the age of 18.
 Authorities said the wounded student was taken to a hospital where he was pronounced dead a short time later.

+“We believe, based on the information that we have and the video we’ve been able to see, that we have the actor in custody and there’s no potential threat to the other schools,” Pittsburgh Major Crimes Commander Richard Ford said during a news conference at the school.
+He said the victim was killed as he was walking into the school.

 It wasn’t immediately clear how many students and staff witnessed the shooting.
 Maria Montano, a city spokeswoman, said most students were still on their way to the school when the shooting happened, and buses were rerouted to another school building.